bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 Find more about disk offerings in the `official documentation <http://docs.cloudstack.apache.org/projects/cloudstack-administration/en/latest/service_offerings.html?highlight=Disk%20offering#compute-and-disk-service-offerings>`_.

 6. **Group** - Select a group from the drop-down list.
 Or create a new group by typing its name right in the field.
+The group will be saved to the machine `tags <https://github.com/bwsw/cloudstack-ui/wiki/Tags>`_.
 7. **Affinity group** - Select an affinity group from the drop-down list.
 Or create a new group entering it right in this field.
 The name should contain letters, figures, start from a letter and should not contain spaces.
 Its lenght should not exceed 63 symbols.
 What is an affinity group you can read in the `official documentation <http://docs.cloudstack.apache.org/projects/cloudstack-administration/en/latest/virtual_machines.html?highlight=Affinity#affinity-groups>`_.
 8. **Firewall rules** - Click "Edit" to specify a security group for the VM.
 In the appeared window choose between "Create new" or "Select Shared" options.